Mbuckley0/saasu/README.md

     # of to just insert the invoice
     response = Saasu::Invoice.insert(i)

-To retreive a pfd of an invoice
+To retrieve a pdf of an invoice

     Saasu::Invoice.get_pdf(uid_of_invoice, uid_of_email_template)

 ## Copyright

-Some portions Copyright (c) 2013 Reuben Salagaras Copyright (c) 2013 Agworld Pty Ltd. See LICENSE for details.
+Some portions Copyright (c) 2013 Reuben Salagaras

+Copyright (c) 2013 Agworld Pty Ltd. See LICENSE for details.

 Original Portions - Copyright (c) 2011 Kieran Johnson.